nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 command.

 ## Use Case #6: Finding a company and/or role <a id="usecase6"></a>
-In the future where you have many applications, finding specific applications can be daunting.
+In the future when you have many applications, finding specific applications can be daunting.
 The [find command](#c-find-c-r) allows you to search for applications easily with keywords matching `COMPANY_NAME` and `ROLE_NAME`.

-Say you are interested in finding out what are the roles you applied to at Google, you can make this entry:
+Say you are interested in finding out what are the roles you had applied to at Google, you can make this entry:
 1. [Finding a company](#c-find-c-r) from the company list.
    ![FindCompanyDemo](images/FindCompanyDemo.png)

-Then after seeing that you have an interview for a backend role with Google, you want to check out the progress of similar roles.
+Then after realising that you have an interview for a backend role at Google, you want to check out the progress of similar roles.
 You can search for other backend roles by making this entry:
 2. [Finding all roles](#c-find-c-r) from the company list.
    ![FindRoleDemo](images/FindRoleDemo.png)